Home > Design > Muzzle Devices

 Some muzzle devices reduce recoil or muzzle rise to help you stay on target.
 Others minimize flash to preserve your night vision and reduce your visual signature.
 Some are tuned to redirect blast forward, which protects teammates or shooters in confined spaces.
 Suppressor mounts and hybrid devices go a step further, enabling modularity or blending features from multiple categories.

-For civilian shooters, muzzle devices are often used to bring a barrel up to a non-NFA length by pinning and welding a compliant device.
-For professionals and competitors, they’re selected based on performance metrics like recoil impulse, visibility, and reliability under pressure.
+For civilian shooters, muzzle devices may be used to bring a barrel up to a non-NFA length by pinning and welding a compliant device.
+For professionals and competitors, they’re selected based on performance impact like recoil impulse, visibility, and reliability.

 Types of Muzzle Devices